rbowsley/lamplighthelp/source/17-1-0_Adding_a_New_Project.markdown

    ![List of {{Project}}s](17.1.0f.png)

-You can use this method for any profile custom tabs and fields, as well those in other types of records which can be found in the same ‘Manage Custom Fields and Drop-down lists’ section of the System Administration page.
+You can use this method for any profile custom tabs and fields, as well those in other types of records which can be found in the same ‘Manage Custom Fields and Drop-down lists’ section of the system administration page.

 Be sure to distinguish between custom fields in {{outcome}}s, which are extra fields in your {{outcome}} records which you can share yourself, and the {{outcome}} measures themselves, which you can’t.

-Evaluations can be managed through the ‘Manage evaluations’ settings.
+{{Eval}}s can be managed through the ‘Manage {{eval}}s’ settings (for more on this see [22.1.1 {{Eval}}s Module: Editing and Deleting {{Eval}}s](/help/index/p/21.1.1)).

 **Unsharing Other Fields**